grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_book1.md

 ### General style stuff to address throughout:
 -------------------------------------------------
 :general:
+* [ ] Maybe have the Prospect painted striped black and white disruptive camo (look it up) -- because they are the white whale, they are the prey (zebra)?
+* [ ] Maybe have Bastian decorating his quarters with plants?
+	* [ ] Ask A what plants could actually grow on a sub
 * [ ] give chapters headers (but remove numbers, those are not doing anything -- but keep the number on the md file name so the order is easy t follow):
 	1. Tablemount
 	2. The _Gnat_